MassaoMitsunaga/AWS-Vessel-Data-Analytics-Platform/README.md

    - Lambda functions process and transform the API response, then write the data directly into the S3 Raw Zone, allowing near-real-time weather information to be associated with vessel positions.

 3. **PostgreSQL to S3**:
-   - Vessel performance data and static vessel information from PostgreSQL databases are ingested using AWS Glue.
+   - Vessel performance data and static vessel information from PostgreSQL databases are ingested using AWS Data Migration Services.
-   - AWS Glue is scheduled to perform these tasks daily for performance data and weekly for static data, using the Delta format in the ETL process to efficiently manage updates.
+   - Tasks are scheduled to perform these tasks daily for performance data and weekly for static data, using CDC to efficiently manage updates.
-   - The transformed data is placed in the S3 Processed Zone, ready for analytics.
+   - The transformed data is placed in the S3 Processed Zone, upserted in the delta format, ready for analytics.

 ### Orchestration and Cataloging